Joel Soto

-Joel Antonio Soto Torres (born in Valparaiso, Chile on 9 April 1982) is a retired Chilean footballer.
-He played plays as a striker and right wing.
+Joel Antonio Soto Torres (born in Valparaiso, Chile on 9 April 1982) is a Chilean former professional footballer who played as a forward.

 Club career

 Santiago Wanderers

 His childhood was spent in the Cerro Toro of Valparaíso then was enrolled in Santiago Wanderers at an early age.
 His debut as a professional was on the 1998 season.

 During the 1998 season, Santiago Wanderers had a team with many talented players but at that same season his team dropped to the second division of Chilean football.
 During the 1999 season, like the previous season, he did not have the chance to play since the time the team had a particularly good goal scoring figure in Reinaldo Navia.
 The following year and back in the first division he began to consider several offers for different teams and began to assert himself.
+He also played for the B-team in the 2000 Tercera División alongside fellows such as Mauricio Neveu, Jorge Ormeño and Mauricio Rojas.

 In 2001, the Santiago Wanderers made several changes and Joel became stronger in front of the post holder and with much more experience, he started to become a figure alongside other players like Jaime Riveros, Moises Villarroel and Silvio Fernandez.
 During this season he was called to be in part of the roster for the national team sub-20 to compete in the under-20 World Cup but the bitter fact was that he and along with other teammates, was involved in an act of indiscretion, which led to his demotion to be trained with a lesser team.
 Once he came back with the Santiago Wanderers, he became one of the leader scores which resulted in a world championship place for his team, the first one for Santiago Wanderers in 33 years.

 During the 2002 season for the first time in his career he disputed an international cup, the Copa Libertadores, where his team was eliminated in the first round but achieving good results versus the current champion, Boca Juniors, a tie in Argentina and a victory in Chile were crucial for Soto.

 In the same 2002 season, Soto continued playing for Santiago Wanderers for the national championship and scoring more goals, rumors emerged from people linked to big national football clubs like Club América and Boca Juniors, and even a team from France.
 In that same year, he also achieved playing for the first time in the Copa Sudamericana where he reached the quarterfinals.
 Everything was achieved during this season which earned him a spot on the roster for the adult national team playing in some practice games.

 Finally, despite all the rumors about his departure from Santiago Wanderers nothing was finalized in particular because of the problems with the leadership and continuous playing for the love of the club, he even went into a tournament for the first time, he was elected by his peers as team captain.